radavis/radavis.github.io/_posts/2016-05-07-retropie-on-the-zero.markdown

 * Lode Runner (arcade)
 * Robotron 2084 (arcade)

 There is something to be said about the simplicity and engagement of older games.
-They may not tell a story like the epic games of today, but you can pick them up, get some enjoyment out of them for awhile, and then get back to life.
+They may not tell a story like the epic titles of today, but you can pick them up, get some enjoyment out of them for awhile, and then get back to life.

 I recently threw together some hardware for the purpose of rediscovering (and discovering) some classics.